 There is much contained in these three elements.
 For one, the first principle excluded all “churches” where the Word of God was not properly taught.
 In the context of the Reformation, that meant the Catholic Church.
 The second principle excludes all groups where baptism and the Lord’s Supper were not properly administered similar to loosely organized groups of Christians.
 Finally, it excluded any group that did not exercise church discipline, also called excommunication.
 In our day, this third element is one of the more neglected marks of a true church.

-According to the Belgic Confession, the churches who follow these principles of doctrine, sacraments, and discipline as outlined in the Scriptures are true churches.
+According to the Belgic Confession, the churches that follow these principles of doctrine, sacraments, and discipline as outlined in the Scriptures are true churches.
 The groups that failed in any of these areas are false churches, though they claim to be Christian.
-Many theologians have agreed with these distinctions as being both Biblical and true and I think it’s a good starting point to understand what a false church is.
+Many theologians have agreed with these distinctions as being both biblical and true, and I think it’s a good starting point to understand what a false church is.

 “Remember therefore from where you have fallen; repent, and do the works you did at first.
 If not, I will come to you and remove your lampstand from its place, unless you repent.”
 (Revelation 2:5)